pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "But English?"

 He nodded.
+I gestured I was ready.
 He then led me to a weathered tent at the edge of the crew's camp, its canvas faded but still sturdy.

 Kaspar was exactly as I'd imagined—a lean man with a distinctive mustache who looked more like a character from an old traveling circus than a modern performer.
 I knew I had to impress him quickly.
-I chose my strongest talents: poetry and song.
+I chose my strongest talent.
 Clearing my throat, I began to sing a traditional Greek lullaby, its melody soft and haunting—the same one I'd heard the old florist woman singing earlier that day.

 "What is your name, little girl?"
 Kaspar asked, his English rough with a thick Germanic accent.